-In 2022, the Board had the following standing committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Committee, a compensation formatice, a volume and a formation of the compensation of the committee and a Strategic Partnerships and Transactions Committee.
+In 2022, the Board had the following standing committees: an Audit Committee, a Compensation Committee, a Nominating and Corporate Governance Committee and a Strategic Partnerships and Transactions Committee.
 Each committee has a charter that is available on the investor relations section of our website https://investors.ansys.com/ on the "Governance Documents" page under the "Governance" tab.

-The Board may from time to time establish ad hoc and special purpose committe
+The Board may from time to time establish ad hoc and special purpose committees.